ALCOR-Lab-DIAG/TransONet/README.md

 ## Installation

 Install [Docker](https://docs.docker.com/engine/install/) or [Podman](https://podman.io/docs/installation).
-If you use podman you just need to substitute docker command with podman command.
+If you use podman you just need to replace "docker" command with "podman" command.

 Configure [DockerFile](Dockerfile) at line 47 and 48
 ```